-Federal law divides drugs into five separate categories called “schedules.”1 Schedule II drugs are considered the second most dangerous class of drugs for the following reasons:
+Federal law divides drugs into five separate categories called “schedules.”
+Under Nevada and federal law, Schedule II drugs are considered the second most dangerous class of drugs and are always illegal to use or possess without a valid prescription.
+This class of narcotics is considered especially dangerous because:

 - Schedule II drugs have a high potential for abuse; and